ericguizzo/multi_time_scale/README.md

 ```

 ## TRAINING
 During the training you should average the MTS kernels in the end of the training loop, after the update of the variables.
 You can use a build-in function of MTS to do so.
+Just call the function update_kernels() on every MTS layer of a model.
 For example:
 ```python
 for epoch in range(len(n_epochs)):
   #YOUR TRAINING CODE